IBM/ibm-block-csi-driver/docs/content/configuration/configuring_hostdefiner.md

 There is no default portset for hosts with ports of type NVMe on IBM Storage Virtualize®.
 When using connectivity of type NVMe, a portset must be created by the user on the storage, and specified in the configmap.
 Refer to IBM Storage Virtualize® documentation for more details.{: attention}

-As of this document's publication date, NVMe/FC is not supported for this release.{: restriction}

 |Field|Description|
 |---------|--------|
 |`prefix`|Adds a prefix to the hosts defined by the host definer.|